alephobjects/cura-build/README.md

 ## Windows

-On Windows, the following dependencies are needed for building:
+On Windows, the following dependencies are needed for building( not all for 32-bit builds ):

 * **git for windows** (https://git-for-windows.github.io/)
   * The `git` command should be available on your `%PATH%`.
 Make sure that the `cmd` directory in the git for windows installation directory is on the `%PATH%` and *not* its `bin` directory, otherwise mingw32 will complain about `sh.exe` being on the path.